Dalmatian Islands, Croatia – What To See & Do

 Iž – Mali

 A part of Iz’s Island, Mali Iz, lies on the island’s lower northeastern side, facing Zadar.
 Since Antiquity, people have lived in the area where there were once many fishermen and an industry making hand-painted ceramics.
 There are five small villages in Mali Iz—Komoševa and Knež on the coast and Porovac, Makovac, and Muće, a short walk inland.
 This is an outstanding destination for those looking for a quiet island retreat, far away from northern Dalmatia’s tourist-saturated coast.

 Spend some time wandering around the area, keeping your eyes open for remnants of ancient Croatian architecture, or go fishing, scuba diving, or snorkeling.
 There are some excellent reefs just off the coast.
 Iz is also a good starting point for visiting the gorgeous Kornati National Park.
 In terms of accommodation, you’ll find several apartments all over Mali Iz, but many of them are in the coastal village of Makovac.

-Don’t let the small size of this island fool you – the color of the water will simply take your breath away.
-We stopped here late in the day on a catamaran after a day on the open water swimming and SUPing.
+Don’t let the small size of this island fool you – the color of the water will take your breath away.
+We stopped here late in the day on a catamaran after a day on the open water, swimming and SUPing.

-I can recommend Konoba Kunjka, the food is without question authentic, but it is the views overlooking the Adriatic that make for a memorable experience.
+I can recommend Konoba Kunjka, the food is without question authentic, but the views overlooking the Adriatic make for a memorable experience.